Our Breaking the Pain Cycle webinar series begins on Thursday 5th October and runs every Thursday from 7-8pm for 6 weeks until Thursday 9th November.

 Professor Suzanne McDonough is a Professor and Head of RCSI School of Physiotherapy, is an honorary Professor at the University of Otago NZ, and a visiting Professor with the University of Southampton.
 Suzanne obtained her undergraduate degree in physiotherapy at University College Dublin (UCD) in 1989; was awarded her PhD in neurophysiology from Newcastle University, UK, in 1995; and a higher diploma in healthcare (acupuncture) in 2002 from UCD.
 Professor McDonough has over a decade of experience as Professor of Health and Rehabilitation at Ulster University prior to her appointment at RCSI.
 During her time there, she played a lead role in developing research capacity amongst physiotherapists and other allied health professionals, both nationally and internationally.
 Suzanne has successfully supervised 30 PhD students to date.

-Dr Elena Nikiphorou, Consultant Rheumatologist, Kings College Hospital
+Pain, Inflammation and Diet with Dr Elena Nikipharou, Consultant Rheumatologist, Kings College Hospital

 Dr Elena Nikiphorou (MBBS/BSc, MD (Res), PhD, FRCP, PGCME, FHEA) is a Consultant Rheumatologist at Kings’ College Hospital and Adjunct Senior Lecturer at Kings College London (KCL).
 She has a clinical and academic interest in inflammatory arthritis, comorbidities and long-term outcomes of disease.
 Current research focuses on refractory disease in rheumatoid arthritis and the role of multimorbidity.
 She has a keen interest in the role of nutrition in rheumatic diseases and has delivered relevant talks at national and international level.
 She has also co-edited the first ever EULAR module on Nutrition in RMDs and has participated in several EULAR task forces for the development of recommendations, including as a co-convenor (and first author) of the EULAR recommendations on the implementation of self-management strategies in inflammatory arthritis.